Applying to the Honors Foundations Program

 Instructions for how to apply to the Honors College as a prospective first-time freshman, current first-semester freshman or freshman transfer student can be found below.The Honors College is no longer accepting essay or application submissions from students admitted for Summer or Fall 2022.
 Information on Fall 2023 admission will be available mid-summer.

 If you're a first-time freshman applying to West Virginia University, your application to the Honors College starts with completing your application to WVU.
 The Honors College reviews all WVU applications for eligibility on a rolling basis, after students have been formally admitted to the University.
-The Honors College admissions process has opened for the current cycle.

-- 3.7 High School GPA (weighted or unweighted), AND
+- 3.7 High School GPA (weighted or unweighted) AND

 - 26 ACT or 1230 Redesigned SAT (M/EBRW)